 The cloud forest that surrounds the city gives it even more mystical flare and is a dream for hikes to Machu Picchu.

-We traveled to this southern paradise with friends from our startup company, an exterior painting company in Gilbert, Arizona.
+We traveled to this southern paradise with friends from BGB Painting of Scottsdale.
 We hiked and backpacked, and camped, and explored until we almost couldn’t walk anymore.
 You must see Peru!

 Must try foods in Peru…